joseph-a-levine/authoring/_older/april_2023.md

 {% maincolumn "assets/img/strangelove.png" "JC is John Cusack, who is also there." %}

    You get the feeling that "Doomsday Machine" is the book which Ellsberg has wanted to write for his whole life.
-This version of him *is* an idealogue; he mentions, offhand, the weeks he spent hiding from the FBI, attempting to hide, uncover, and re-hide documents about US nuclear war plans.
-He has devoted much of his post-Vietnam work to reducing the risk of nuclear war, and
+This version of him *is* an ideologue; he mentions, offhand, the weeks he spent hiding from the FBI, attempting to hide, uncover, and re-hide documents about US nuclear war plans.
+He has devoted much of his post-Vietnam work to reducing the risk of nuclear war, with measurable success.
+I hope to review the book in full soon.

    Ellsberg will [likely die](https://original.antiwar.com/daniel-ellsberg/2023/03/02/living-on-a-deadline-in-the-nuclear-age-some-personal-news-from-daniel-ellsberg/) this year.